gbmhunter/blog/content/programming/operating-systems/zephyr-project/_index.md

 [Zephyr features a "shell"](https://docs.zephyrproject.org/latest/services/shell/index.html) (one of it's modules) that it can provide over a serial transport such as a UART, USB or Segger RTT.
 The shell provides to the user things such as Linux command-line style commands, logging, auto-complete, command history and more.
 In  It is great for implementing a debug interface to control your microcontroller from a terminal application such as [NinjaTerm](https://ninjaterm.mbedded.ninja/) (shameless plug, I developed this app).

 Zephyr provides an API that the firmware can use to define the commands available to the user over the shell.

+## Reducing Flash and RAM Usage in Zephyr

+Zephyr-based applications can get large, in part due to the powerful features it provides out-of-the-box.
+Just things like using logging throughout your code can increase flash usage significantly, due to every call saving the log message (before substitution takes place at runtime) as a string literal in ROM.
+This can easily use up many "kB" of space.
+If you weren't using float printing before hand, this call also bring in float formatting functionality.
+Similarly, all `ASSERT()` style macros save the file name and line number of the assert as a string literal in ROM.
+However these are quite useful, even in production, so think carefully before disabling them.

+`CONFIG_SIZE_OPTIMIZATIONS=y` can be set in `prj.conf` to reduce the flash size.
+One thing this does is set the compiler flag `-Os` which tells the compiler to optimize for size, not speed or debug ability.

+On one project I was working on, just setting `CONFIG_SIZE_OPTIMIZATIONS=y` in `prf.conf` resulted in a flash size reduction from 421kB to 330kB.

 ## Common Errors